Administrative Advisory Council II

 Working Group on Support Staff Issues

-The Working Group on Support Staff Issues consists of Support and Administrative Staff throughout the Institute who work to address issues of concern to support staff employees at MIT.
+The Working Group for Support Staff consists of Support and Administrative Staff throughout the Institute who work to address issues of concern to support staff employees at MIT.
 The group acts to improve the working environment for Support Staff at MIT through activities including providing networking opportunities and sponsoring events.